cosmic-api/teleport/source/index.rst

 Many languages such as Python or JavaScript do not support static typing.
 But Python (to use it as an example) is not without type definitions!
 Even the biggest proponent of dynamic typing will admit that it's a good idea to document the parameter types of public library functions.
-They may know the types themselves, but they can't expect a person unfamiliar with the library to know them just by looking at them.
-This approach may be adequate for libraries, but web APIs have 3 characteristics that make them practically beg for more:
+This kind of static typing may be adequate for libraries, but web APIs have 3 characteristics that make them practically beg for more:

 1. When a user passes in a wrong value into your library's function, it is *their code* failing, even if the stack trace points in your direction.